jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 From this point on we will be creating Components, more  than you ever imagined, so before we begin let's take a moment to discuss the `requirements` and `best practices` for creating Components.

-Some of the requirements are specific to `JSX`, short for `JavaScript And XML`, and will be reviewed again in a later section.
+Some of the requirements are specific to `JSX`, short for `JavaScript And XML`.

 :oncoming_police_car: - Rules (Component Specific)
 - They must import `React`